Dialogus de Scaccario: Versions and translations

 As well as its initial publication and additional versions during the 18th and 19th centuries, the book was again published in 1902 by the Clarendon Press; this soon went out of print, and a second edition with a commentary was published in 1950, edited by Charles Johnson.
 This again went out of print, necessitating a new edition published by Oxford University Press in 1983.
 The 1952 edition was favourably reviewed, with K.R.
 Potter writing that it was "a most helpful guide to those unfamiliar with medieval finance".
-Ernest Henderson wrote that it was "one of the few actual treatises of the middle ages.
+Ernest Henderson wrote that it was: "one of the few actual treatises of the middle ages.
 It is a most learned essay concerning all that went on at the bi-yearly meetings of the exchequer officials, and branches out into a description of all the sources of revenue of the English crown, and of the methods of collecting them.
-The value of this essay for early English history cannot be over-estimated; in every direction it throws light upon the existing state of affairs".

-The most recent edition was published in 2007, also by Oxford University Press, and was edited and translated by Emilie Amt and S. D. Church— and described as being a "...valuable new edition and translation which merits considerable use...".
-It has, however, also been criticised for doing little "to advance the study of this difficult and important text".
+The value of this essay for early English history cannot be over-estimated; in every direction it throws light upon the existing state of affairs."The most recent edition was published in 2007, again by Oxford University Press.
+This was edited and translated by Emilie Amt and S. D. Church — and has been described as being a "valuable new edition and translation which merits considerable use".
+It has also, however, been criticised for doing little "to advance the study of this difficult and important text".